 That’s why we’ve made it easy for you.
 Drawing upon our experience as a business since 1933, Albee Baby features a continually hand-curated selection of the best of the best car seats on the market today.
 The right car seat can make your days, nights, long days of travel, and quick errands as easy as possible, as well as prepare you for the future when you decide that one is not enough and have additional children.

-Infant car seats are made specifically for newborns, and they are required to be able to leave the hospital with your baby.
+Infant car seats are made specifically for newborns.
 These seats always face the rear of the car (which is safest for baby) and are used from the day you leave the hospital until your baby reaches the seat's height or weight limit (usually around 35 pounds).
 Babies who have outgrown their infant-only safety seat will need a larger seat that can still be used rear-facing, such as a convertible safety seat, until they are around two years of age.

 Convertible car seats, sometimes called toddler car seats, can be used from birth (with an infant insert) until your child outgrows the need for a car seat, or you can choose a combination of an infant car seat/convertible car seat/booster car seat as your child grows.
 Typically speaking, the convertible car seat will be the seat you use the most (and the longest).
 You’ll likely use one until your child outgrows the need for a car seat, although some parents (especially those with multiple children) might explore booster seats for those final years as they use the convertible car seat for the next child or look for more space in the car to fit three children across (there are several models of convertible car seats that excel at fitting 3-to-a-row).
 Convertible car seats can be used in forward-facing or in rear-facing positions, depending on the weight of your child.